zlhshn/store/README.md

 * In this project, I first aimed to create a simulation of the login process with the context API component.
 * The user cannot access other pages without logging in.
 * I performed this process using the react -router-dom library.
-* I also used tailwind framework for styling
+* I also used tailwind framework for styling.
+* After the user searches, the search results do not disappear when they navigate to another page.
+The information is stored in session storage.

 ## Live Link
 [store_App](https://store-app-zlh.vercel.app/)